scarlettgamestudio/scarlett-framework/README.md

 ### Development Hints ###

-* All main source code can be found in the /src/ folder
+* All main source code can be found in the /src folder
+* Altough this project can be associated to the Scarlett-Editor, it can be used for standalone development (see /demos folder)

 ### Who do I talk to? ###